 How to …

-A how-to article on something your audience really wants to know how to do.
-This is a very popular post format for a good reason.
 When seeking a solution to a particular problem, most Internet users will go to Google or some other search engine and enter a phrase such as “how to organize your closet” or “how to save space.”
 If your post not only provides the information they need, but includes that exact phrase in the title, your chances of being found are very good.

 Here are some examples: